 The UW School of Medicine’s (UWSOM) need-based scholarship application will be open in May 2023 for the 2023-24 academic year.
 Scholarships are awarded on a yearly basis and all students need to reapply each year.
 Incoming students should only apply after they accept their admissions offer.

 Scholarship eligibility is evaluated based on parent tax information, which is why you must include parent data on the FAFSA.
 See below for exceptions.
-Since students do not work while in medical school, if SOM Financial Aid only reviewed student information, everyone would be eligible for a scholarship.
+Since students do not work while in medical school, if UWSOM Financial Aid only reviewed student information, everyone would be eligible for a scholarship.
 We use parent data to determine eligibility and to distribute the need-based scholarship funds in the most equitable manner.

-SOM Financial Aid realizes all medical students are considered independent for federal loans (Unsubsidized Stafford and Graduate Plus).
+UWSOM Financial Aid realizes all medical students are considered independent for federal loans (Unsubsidized Stafford and Graduate Plus).
 Adding your parent data will not count as a resource for determining federal loan eligibility.

 - If you are a Washington student receiving a grant, your grant will be included in your scholarship total.

 - If you rejected all of your loans, your scholarship may be reduced.

 - If you are only attending 1-2 quarters of the academic year, your scholarship may be reduced.

 Watch the recording from the May 5 UWSOM Scholarship Overview and Q&A Session (this video was from a few years ago).

 - June 30, 2023: Scholarship application closes

 - June – October: Applications are reviewed by UWSOM Financial Aid